 And of course correct size core plug or core plug kit you are installing

-***Again because of various items in the engine bay it may not be easy to access the openings for the core plug to be installed***
+***Again because of various items in the engine bay.
+It may not be easy to access the openings for the core plug to be installed***

-A cup type core plug can be installed with an automotive socket slightly smaller than the core plug its self.
+A cup type core plug can be installed with an automotive socket slightly smaller than the plug its self.
 The core plug should be a snug fit, making sure it is square in the opening and not crooked.
 Once positioned the socket can be gently tapped moving the cup core plug into its final position.

-Should you require a kit that is not listed we would be more than happy to create a bespoke kit for your application.
+Should you require a kit that is not listed.
+We would be more than happy to create a bespoke kit for your application.